Native Animal Rescue Malaga Headquarters

 The Woylie Connection facility was built for a research project with Murdoch University and DPaW to collect behavioural and physiological data to help the future management of Woylies in Western Australia.
 This project has since finished.

-Since the completion of this project, we have used these enclosures to house bandicoots, and we are excited to start a new research project with Curtin University studying bobtail flu.
+Since the completion of this project, we have used these enclosures to house bandicoots, and we are excited to start a new research project at Curtin University studying bobtail flu.

 When our volunteers are ready for a well-deserved break, we provide them with a space to relax, engage and communicate what they learn in a sustainably-designed courtyard of native plants and up-cycled materials.